attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 Input: {0, 1, 1, 0, 1, 2, 1, 2, 0, 0, 0, 1}
 Output: {0, 0, 0, 0, 0, 1, 1, 1, 1, 1, 2, 2}
 Time Complexity: O(n)

+## Day 3
+Given a linked list, find the loop inside the linked list

+## Day 4
+Reverse a single linked list
+Given pointer to the head node of a linked list, the task is to reverse the linked list.
+We need to reverse the list by changing links between nodes.
+Input: Head of following linked list
+1->2->3->4->NULL
+Output: Linked list should be changed to, 4->3->2->1->NULL